robbiemu/aclarai/docs/components/concept_clustering_system.md

 2. Gets their embeddings from the concepts vector store
 3. Uses clustering algorithms to form semantically coherent groups
 4. Applies configurable filters to ensure cluster quality
-5. Caches the cluster assignments for use by the Subject Summary Agent
+5. Caches the cluster assignments for use by the Subject Summary Agent, which uses the clusters as a primary input.

 ## Architecture